mhaugrud/msumcspy/_sources/ClassesBasics/UserDefinedClasses.rst

 made available for us to use.
 However, in many cases when we are solving problems we need to create data objects that are related to the problem we are trying to solve.
 We need to create our own classes.

 As an example, consider the concept of a checking account at a bank.
-An account has a current balance, a starting balance (when the last statement was generated), and a list of transactions.
-All these items are treated collectively as a single object.
-A particular account could have a current balance of 100, a starting balance of 0, and transactions of [150, -30, -20].
+An account has a current balance.
+A particular account could have a current balance of 150.
 This is the state of that account.

 Thinking about our diagram above, we could draw an ``account`` object as shown here.

 .. image:: Figures/objectpic2.png
-   :alt: An account has a balance, a start, and a list
+   :alt: An account has a balance

 A typical operation that one associates with accounts might be to ask the account for its curent balance, ``getBalance``.
 One might wish to make a deposit to the account, ``deposit``, withdraw funds from the account, ``withdraw``, or generate a statement for it listing its transactions, ``statement``.
 We'll shortly see how we can organize these together with the data.